Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Experiments

-\textbf{Entity prediction results.} We present the average entity prediction results in \Cref{tab:main-entity-result} (\textbf{Q2}).
-In the zero-shot setting, $\flock$ consistently outperforms $\ultra$ and $\trix$ on all metrics, demonstrating its strong generalization on KGs over diverse domains.
-Notably, on \emph{Metafam}~\citep{zhou2023multitaskperspetivelinkprediction}, a dataset designed to challenge models with conflicting and compositional relational patterns, $\flock$ roughly doubles MRR over $\ultra$ and achieves about a 40\% MRR gain over $\trix$ in zero-shot performance.
-These gains align with our hypothesis that probabilistic node–relation equivariance improves expressivity without sacrificing generalization.
-In the finetuning setting, we observe a similar pattern: $\flock$ maintains a consistent improvement over all datasets except transductive splits, where the underlying KGs are generally larger.
-We hypothesize that this gap stems from random walk coverages.
-Unlike $\ultra$ and $\trix$ whose message passing guarantees a full $k$-hop neighborhood coverage over the queried node, $\flock$ relies on sampling random walks, which may not fully cover the target nodes of interest.
+\paragraph{Entity prediction.} \Cref{tab:main-entity-result} shows the entity prediction results.
+In the zero-shot setting, $\flock$ consistently outperforms $\ultra$ and $\trix$, demonstrating strong generalization across diverse domains.
+Notably, on \emph{Metafam} \citep{zhou2023multitaskperspetivelinkprediction}, a dataset designed to challenge models with conflicting and compositional relational patterns, $\flock$ roughly doubles MRR over $\ultra$ and achieves $\approx$ 40\% gain in MRR over $\trix$ in the zero-shot setting. \draft{We find that $\flock$ distinguishes structurally similar but semantically conflicting relations while $\ultra$ fails (\Cref{app:case_study}), explaining the gain.} These findings align with our hypothesis that probabilistic equivariance improves expressivity without sacrificing generalization.
+In the finetuning setting, we observe a similar pattern: $\flock$ maintains a consistent improvement over all datasets except transductive ones, where KGs are generally larger.
+We hypothesize that the gap stems from walk coverages.
+Unlike $\ultra$ and $\trix$, whose message passing guarantees a full neighborhood coverage around the queried node, $\flock$ relies on sampled walks that may not fully cover target nodes of interest. \draft{We find that $\flock$ favors sparse KGs (\Cref{app:sparsity}), consistent with this hypothesis as random walks cover sparse graphs faster.}

-\textbf{Relation prediction results.} \Cref{tab:main_relation_prediction} presents the average MRR and Hits@1 for relation prediction results (\textbf{Q2}).
-We observe that $\flock$ substantially outperforms all existing KGFMs across all categories in the zero-shot setting, achieving an $11.2\%$ relative improvement in MRR compared to the best baseline $\trix$. $\flock$ shows a further performance boost of $12.8\%$ in the finetuned setting.
-We attribute this huge performance gain to $\flock$'s joint encoding of entities and relations during the updating step using the sequence encoder, while existing KGFMs, $\ultra$ and $\trix$, require separate updating steps for entities and relations.
-This joint updating mechanism yields more holistic representations of both entities and relations with minimal information loss.
+\paragraph{Relation prediction.} \Cref{tab:main_relation_prediction} presents the relation prediction results. $\flock$ substantially outperforms all existing KGFMs across all categories in the zero-shot setting, achieving an $11.2\%$ relative improvement in MRR compared to the best baseline $\trix$. $\flock$ shows a further performance boost of $12.8\%$ in the finetuned setting.
+We attribute this huge gain to $\flock$'s joint encoding of entities and relations during the updating step via the sequence encoder, while existing KGFMs, $\ultra$ and $\trix$, have separate update steps for entities and relations.
+This joint update mechanism yields more holistic representations of both entities and relations with minimal information loss.